ValeriiaLadyhina/BI_2021_Python/README.md

 * print files that are located in the current directory

 ### Usage
-`python ls.py [DIR] `
+`python ls.py [DIR] ` \n
-DIR - path to the directory you want to check
+DIR - path to the directory you want to check \n
- -h, --help  show help message
+ -h, --help  show help message \n
- -a --all    count all files including hidden ones
+ -a --all    count all files including hidden ones  \n

 ## mkdir.py